-You can watch the video below in the recipe card to see the full flipping move "in action".
+You can watch the video above or in the recipe card below to see the full flipping move "in action".

-Then cook the crepe on the other side for about 30-40 seconds more.
-Then slide the crepe out of the pan, onto a sheet of foil, lined with paper towel.
+- After cooking the crepe on the other side for about 30-40 seconds more, slide the crepe out of the pan, onto a sheet of foil, lined with a paper towel.

 The filling is a combination of sautéed leeks and mushrooms.

-You can prep the filling a day before and keep covered in your refrigerator until you are ready to use.
+You can prep the filling a day before and keep covered in your refrigerator until you are ready to use it.

-I like to serve these crepes in pretty white gratin dishes.
-Since the crepes are fragile and a bit messy when you cut in to them, the individual gratin dishes provide your guests with their own little boat of messy goodness to enjoy.
+I like to serve this crepe recipe in pretty white gratin dishes.
+Since the crepes are fragile and a bit messy when you cut into them, the individual gratin dishes provide your guests with their own little boat of messy goodness to enjoy.